paigen11/eureka-services-example/README.md

 ## About This App

-This application is an example of a Netflix Eureka discovery server, discovering both Java and NodeJS services.
-It's coupled with Dockerfiles, created by the Jib Gradle plugin for the Java apps and manually for the NodeJS app, and a docker-compose.yml file that is capable of spinning up the whole service with a few graceful commands.
+This application is an example of a Netflix Eureka registry service, registering both Java and NodeJS services.

 ## Running This App